 Zervos says that Trump called her up when she returned home from that meeting and asked her to meet him at a hotel to discuss a job opportunity.
 Trump was coming to Los Angeles, and he wanted to have dinner with her and meet at a Beverly Hills hotel, Zervos says.

-“That is not who I am as a person, and it is not how I’ve conducted my life,” he said.
+“That is not who I am as a person, and it is not how I’ve conducted my life,” Trump said.
 “In fact, Ms. Zervos continued to contact me for help, emailing my office on April 14th of this year asking that I visit her restaurant in California.”

 Several former Miss Universe and Miss USA contestants have also shared stories about what they describe as predatory behavior on the part of Donald Trump, including the fact that he would walk in as the women were changing and look at them naked.
-Trump himself admitted to doing this during an appearance on the Howard Stern show.
+Trump himself admitted to doing this during an appearance on the Howard Stern Show.